DANCEcollaborative/VHT/README.md

 2-run "ys-run.bat" to start VHT.

 For Chinese version:
-1-Replace all the TtsRelayGui.exe into the vhtoolkit folder.
+1-Replace all the “TtsRelayGui.exe” in "StartFiles" folder into the vhtoolkit folder.
 2-Change the system version into Compatible with utf-8(WINDOWS 10).
 -->
 Click the Start button, and then click Control Panel.